KunmingSHAO/KunmingSHAO.github.io/_pages/about.md

 ## News
 **[11/01/2026]** I will attend ASP-DAC in Hong Kong and DATE in Italy.
-Welcome to stablish connection with me, see you then!
+Welcome to establish connection with me, see you then!

 **[20/11/2025]** Four papers, DACx2 and CICCx2 are under review.
 Good luck!